skabashnyuk/json-rpc-loader/README.md

 variables can be used:

-KEY                           TYPE             DEFAULT    REQUIRED    DESCRIPTION JSONRPCLOADER_CHE_HOST        String                      true        Che Server host JSONRPCLOADER_CHE_TOKEN       String                                  User token for multi-user che JSONRPCLOADER_CLIENT          Integer          10                     Number of clients used to send messages JSONRPCLOADER_WS_TIMEOUT      Duration         10s                    Websocket connection timeout JSONRPCLOADER_SECURE          True or False    false                  Whatever secure websocket aka wss connection should be used
+KEY                           TYPE             DEFAULT    REQUIRED    DESCRIPTION JSONRPCLOADER_CHE_HOST        String                                        true        Che Server host JSONRPCLOADER_CLIENT          Integer          10                                       Number of clients used to send messages
+JSONRPCLOADER_WS_TIMEOUT      Duration         10s                                      Websocket connection timeout
+JSONRPCLOADER_SECURE          True or False    false                                    Whether or not to use secure websocket aka wss connection
-JSONRPCLOADER_MULTIPLEXING    True or False    false                  Whatever use single websocket connection by each client to send request
+JSONRPCLOADER_MULTIPLEXING    True or False    false                                    Whether or not to use single websocket connection by each client to send request
-Configuration is set to:
+JSONRPCLOADER_MULTIUSER       True or False    false                                    Use che in multi-user mode JSONRPCLOADER_USERNAME        String           admin                                    Che user name JSONRPCLOADER_USERPASSWORD    String           admin                                    Che user password JSONRPCLOADER_СHEREALM        String           che                                      Multi user  Che realm JSONRPCLOADER_СHECLIENTID     String           che-public                               Keycloak client id of Che JSONRPCLOADER_WORKSPACEID     String           workspace4qhfddv2a8i4ae42                Workspace ide used to generate load Configuration is set to:
 CheHost: che-eclipse-che.192.168.64.67.nip.io
 Token: